VHSgunzo/sharun/README.md

 ```

 * You can create a hard link from `sharun` to `AppRun` and write the name of the executable file from the `bin` directory to the `.app` file for compatibility with [AppImage](https://appimage.org) `AppDir`.
 If the `.app` file does not exist, the `*.desktop` file will be used.

 * Additional env var can be specified in the `.env` file (see [dotenv](https://crates.io/crates/dotenv)).
 Env var can also be deleted using `unset ENV_VAR` in the end of the `.env` file.

+* Also you can package the `sharun directory` with your applications into a single executable file using [wrappe](https://github.com/Systemcluster/wrappe)

 # Screenshots:
 ![tree](img/tree.png)